 “James…” her voice quivered slightly.

 James spent the rest of the night kicking himself.
 He’d accomplished his plan, had her finally at his mercy.
 He was so distracted that Sirius beat him spectacularly at Wizard’s Chess.
-Nobody commented when he declared he was having an early night shortly after the game, though Remus gave him a sympathetic squeeze on the shoulder on the way past.
+Nobody commented when he declared he was having an early night shortly after the game, though Remus gave him a sympathetic clap on the shoulder on the way past.